hyperledger/besu-docs/docs/HowTo/Interact/APIs/RPC-PubSub.md

 The dropped transactions subscription returns the transaction hashes of the dropped transactions.

-Transactions can be re-added to the transaction pool from a variety of sources after being dropped.
+Dropped transactions can be re-added to the transaction pool from a variety of sources.
 For example, receiving a previously dropped transaction from a peer.
-As a result, it is possible to receive multiple dropped transaction notifications for the same transaction.
+As a result, it's possible to receive multiple dropped transaction notifications for the same transaction.

 !!!example